7 Best Cordless Vacuums of 2026

 Battery Life and Runtime

 Runtime is the single biggest differentiator between cordless models.
 Budget vacuums typically deliver 30 to 50 minutes in standard mode, while premium models reach 60 to 100 minutes.
 The critical number is runtime in Auto or standard mode, not the maximum claimed runtime in Eco mode — Eco mode reduces suction significantly.
 For a typical 1,500-square-foot home, 40 to 50 minutes is adequate.
 Homes over 2,000 square feet should target 60 minutes or more.
-Multi-floor homes benefit from dual-battery systems like Samsung's, which let you swap batteries and keep cleaning without waiting for a recharge.
+Multi-floor homes benefit from models with removable batteries, which let you keep a charged spare on hand and keep cleaning without waiting for a recharge.

 Weight and Maneuverability